IshuVermaa/Flood-Prediction-Model/README.md

-# Dataset for kerela rainfall
+# Dataset for Kerela rainfall

 A file named kerela.csv is attached to the repository which is the dataset used in this project.
 The fields of the dataset are Subdivision (string), Year(integer), Months(integer), Rainfall(integer), Floods(boolean)